ttulttul/ComfyUI-FlowMatching-Inverter/README.md

 - integrate the model's velocity field to produce a partially inverted latent,
 - add noise using the same schedule as the sampler, and
-- perform small latent-domain cleanups.
+- perform small latent-domain cleanups or conditioning perturbations.

 Each node is available on its own, and the hybrid node chains them together for a single-drop workflow.